osmbe/website/_drafts/project-streetlevelimagery.md

 ---
 title: Open Streetlevel Imagery
 featured: Bing_Streetside_NYC.gif
-layout: post
+layout: project
-author: OpenStreetMap Belgium
+lead: Joost Schouppe
 lang: en
 ---

 ## Why street level imagery matters and why it should be open
 All around the world, people are making a digital twin of the world.
 They might want to know where the shops are, need data to train a driverless car algorithm, or want to know where the traffic signs are.
 This work is done by private companies, by government and by volunteers in crowdsourcing projects.
 Sometimes, this can be done by using satellite imagery.
 Sometimes going outside is needed.
 But very often, _street level imagery_ is what is needed most.
 This allows to detect a lot of interesting features and to collect huge amounts of data without always having to go out.